raganwald/raganwald.github.com/_posts/2014-07-09-javascript-constructor-problem.md

 [Effective JavaScript]: http://effectivejs.com

-This work provided that we carefully write our constructor such that (a) it does something sensible when called without arguments, and (b) does something sensible when called twice.
+This works provided that we carefully write our constructor such that (a) it does something sensible when called without arguments, and (b) does something sensible when called twice.
 It's a bit of a hack necessitated by the fact that we can't write something like `return new Fubar(arguments...)` in EcmaScript-5.

 Why bother?
 The main problem is that `new Fubar(...)` does not *compose*.
 Consider: